sangeetarkumbar3-stack/SCT_WD_2/README.md

 # Stopwatch Web Application

-This project is developed as part of SkillCraft Technology Internship Task 02.
+This is a simple and interactive Stopwatch Web Application developed using HTML, CSS, and JavaScript.

 ## Features
 - Start, Pause, Reset Stopwatch